cheukhimma/Homework2/README.md

         WHERE DEPARTMENT = 'SWAT'
         ORDER BY NAME
         GROUP BY DEPARTMENT, SALARY;
+no,the syntax is incorrect

-1. When using the HAVING clause, do you always have to use a GROUP BY also?
+1. When using the HAVING clause, do you always have to use a GROUP BY also? yes

 2. Can you use ORDER BY on a column that is not one of the columns in the SELECT statement?
+Yes, it is not necessary to use the SELECT statement

 1. Using the ORGCHART table from the following examples, find out how many people on each team have 30 or more days of sick leave.